hachispin/learning-projects/python/notepad/README.md

 Notes are stored in `data.json` (as of now, this can't be directly configured).
 This file will be created upon first use.

 - Viewing a note is done through the dropdown (`QComboBox`)
-- Saving and deleting are done through the `Save` and `Delete` buttons
+- Saving and deleting are done through the "Save" and "Delete" buttons
-- Editing is also done through the `Save` button after choosing a note from the dropdown
+- Editing is also done through the "Save" button after choosing a note from the dropdown

 ## To-do